 Department of Kinesiology

-Why We Study Maternal and Child Health
+Why Maternal and Child Health Equity?

-About the Team
+About the Lab

 Research interests include:

 - Health services research (quality, safety, delivery of care)

 Are you a student who is interested in joining the MCH team?
 Click or tap here for more information.